Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 <br/>

-In React, clean-up functions will run during `componentWillUnmount`.
+In React, clean-up functions will run during `Unmounting Stage`.
 To define a clean-up function, we must _return_ the clean-up function inside our `useEffect` callback function.

 <!-- prettier-ignore-start -->
 ```js